 PHYS-246 Waves, Optics, and Optical Technology

-Introduction to the basic properties of waves and light, with applications to optical technology.
-Development of wave and particle models for light.
-Interactions between light and matter.
-Reflection, refraction, interference, and diffraction.
-Devices and applications, including lasers and other light sources, detectors, lenses, thin films, gratings, interferometers, polarizers, phase retarders, fiber optics, nonlinear crystals, and electro-optical technologies.
+This course offers a combination of theoretical and experimental investigations into light and its interaction with matter.
+The electromagnetic-wave model and the photon model are developed and applied in the context of optical materials and instruments.
+Coverage includes assorted topics relating to lasers and other light sources, detectors, spectrometers, interferometers, thin films, gratings, polarizers, phase retarders, fiber optics, nonlinear crystals, and electro-optical technologies.
 Laboratory integrated with lecture.
 Prerequisites: Physics 235 or Physics 222 and Mathematics 172.
 Computer Science 106 is recommended.